 I’m reading Devon Miller-Duggan, Kaveh Akbar, Tim Lynch, and Sara Eliza Johnson.

-When I was writing this poem I was thinking about the questions I bring up in the poem.
+When I was writing this poem, I was thinking about the questions I bring up in the poem.
 What happens when we want to hide?
-When we want to be someone else?
+When do we want to be someone else?

 - If you had a chance for bartering your poems for anything, what would that be?

-I would barter all my poems for love.
+I would swap all my poems for love.

 - Three reasons why people should buy Dovetail Down the House?